Famously floppy-haired actor and prankster, Ashton Kutcher has revealed he is losing his hair.

 As Male Pattern Baldness is a permanent genetic condition with no cure currently available, the only effective way to manage this type of hair thinning that is upheld by the necessary medical regulatory bodies, is through the on-going use of MHRA and FDA licensed and approved, topical and oral hair loss treatments.
-If someone using treatment stops, the effects of DHT will resume and their shedding will start again, generally within around three months.
+If someone using treatment stops, the effects of DHT will resume and their shedding will start again, generally within around three to twelve months.

 Hair loss facts

 Kutcher is correct in his assumption regarding hair loss treatment use whilst trying to conceive; it is widely advised that men stop using oral hair loss medication at least one week before they start trying for a child.

 They can still use topical treatments during conception and pregnancy, but should only resume their tablet use once the baby has been born.
 Additionally, if they are having intercourse with the mother during the period when she is breastfeeding, barrier contraceptives should be used as a further precaution.

 Using topical applications of appropriate high strength minoxidil formulations can actually be particularly useful when treating stubborn areas of hair loss, such as the receding hairline Kutcher has developed.